 Improper loading is a common cause of truck accidents.
 A poorly loaded truck can easily become unbalanced and make it tough for a driver to handle and stop the vehicle in a safe manner.
 Since there are federal rules that indicate how a truck must be loaded, a lawyer can evaluate loading procedures and find out whether these rules were broken.

 If you or a loved one has been hurt in a truck accident, it is in your best interest to reach out to the David I. Fuchs, Injury & Accident Lawyer, P.A. right away.
 With years of experience handling these types of cases, attorney Fuchs is prepared to out his knowledge of FMCSA regulations to good use for you.
-Call (954) 568-3636 today, or reach out online to schedule a free evaluation of your case.
+Reach out online to schedule a free evaluation of your case.